okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021-okta-identity-engine/index.md

 #### Support for multiple device management statuses on a single device is now GA in Preview

 Multiple users signed in to a single device now retain their own device management status.
-Users with a `managed` device status don't share that status with users who have an `unmanaged` device status.
-See [List devices (expand=user)](/docs/reference/api/devices/#usage-example-expand-user).<!--OKTA-447458-->
+Users with a `managed` device status don't share that status with users who have an `unmanaged` device status.<!--OKTA-447458-->

 #### Bug fixed in 2021.11.3